Program

 – …

 Jikishin Sensei is available as a lineage holder for all types of ceremonies.
-It is planned to hold some ceremonies regularly; others will be held spontaneously – for example, as “intercessions” in emergencies or at short notice in cases of death.
+It is planned to hold some ceremonies regularly; others will be held spontaneously - for example as „intercessions“ in emergencies or at short notice in the event of death.

 Next ceremony: